bigmoose316/introduction-to-computer-science-principles/lab_14.md

 1.2) Write a script to make the sprite change costume each time the space bar is pressed.
 The sprite should switch back and forth between the two costumes.

-1.3) Add code so that the sprite will face to the left, move a few steps, and change costume when the left arrow key is pressed.
+1.3) Add code so that when the left arrow key is pressed, the sprite will face to the left, move a few steps, and change to the next costume.
 If you've done it right, it should look like the dog is walking when you press the left arrow key repeatedly.

-1.4) Add code so that the dog can walk to the right as well.
+1.4) Add code so that the dog can walk to the right as well when the right arrow key is pressed.

 ## 2. Here be Dragons!